Saidivakarbusala-2003/Emertxe/RED_BLACK_TREE/README.md

-# RED BLACK TREE (DSA Project)
+ RED BLACK TREE (DSA Project)

 📌 Overview:
 ------------
-This project implements a Red-Black Tree (RBT) in DSA.
+This project implements a Red-Black Tree (RBT) in Data Structures using the C programming language.

-A Red-Black Tree is a self-balancing Binary Search Tree (BST) that maintains balance using node colors and rotations.
+A Red-Black Tree is a self-balancing Binary Search Tree (BST) in which every node contains an extra color attribute, either RED or BLACK.
+The tree automatically maintains balance after insertion and deletion operations using rotations and recoloring techniques.
+The balancing properties of the Red-Black Tree guarantee efficient performance for dynamic data operations such as insertion, deletion, and searching.

 🚀 Features: